Joyanta-Kumar/theALU2/README.md

 A basic ALU circuit that can perform addition, subtraction of 2-bit numbers.\
 It can also perform some bitwise operations.

-I programmed a decoder in the control unit (Arduino Nano) so that we can see the output nicely in `"%d"` (decimal) format.
+We programmed a decoder in the control unit (Arduino Nano) so that we can see the output nicely in `"%d"` (decimal) format.

-The whole system is built on two merged breadboards, connected with CAT6 wires.
-Communication with my computer is done via USB cable using UART serial transmission, and a GUI made in Python with `customtkinter` handles user interaction.
+The whole system is built on two merged breadboards, connected with seperated CAT6 wires.\
+Communication with computer is done via USB cable using UART serial transmission, and a GUI made in `Python` with `customtkinter` handles user interaction.

 ---